 The programs listed below were presented to GVSU students, faculty, and the public through the generous support of the Joseph Stevens Freedom Endowment fund.
-They were planned and presented through the co-sponsorship of one or more of the following Grand Valley State University departments: English, the Frederik Meijer Honors College, Political Science, School of Communications, and/or the Brooks College of Interdisciplinary Studies.
+Some of the events were planned and presented with GVSU and/or community co-sponsors.

 This timely special exhibit will be on loan to GVSU from the U.S. Holocaust Memorial Museum between December 20, 2014, and February 23, 2015 at the Mary Idema Pew Library and Learning Commons.
 A series of events, speakers, and special programs will be offered for students, faculty, and the public as well as area colleges and high schools.
 Watch this page for announcements.
 This exhibit is sponsored by a consortium of GVSU disciplines: Political Science, English, the Frederik Meijer Honors College, Ralph Hauenstein Center, Brooks College of Interdisciplinary Studies, GVSU's LGBT Resource Center, the Office of Inclusion and Equity, and the LGBT Faculty/Staff Association.
 It is co-sponsored in part by the Joseph Stevens Freedom Endowment.

 Grand Valley is proud to present the screening of: Frozen Time, Liquid Memories: 1942-2012

 Kujundzic is a Professor of Film and Media Studies, Jewish, Germanic and Slavic Studies, at the University of Florida.
 He is also a specialist of French Philosopher, Jacques Derrida.
 This two-part documentary commemorates the seventy years since the two round-ups of the Jews, one in Novi Sad (today Serbia) in January 1942, and the other in Paris in July 1942.

 Film & Discussion